 Excellent facilities for multiple buffers; opening a new one is easy (you get tab autocompletion and tilde expansion when entering the filename), switching between them is easy, you can even execute an external command and read in the output, etc

 Regex-based syntax highlighting which works by having a nice, concise, plaintext file for each language it supports, and it's super easy to modify or add languages.
-I've submitted some improvements to some of the default syntax highlighting modules myself.
+I've made several contributions to the syntax highlighting myself.

-Of course, Nano is missing some features I'd like to have.
+Of course, Nano is missing some features I'd like to have, besides Vim's number-movement shortcuts.

 PCRE.
 We're limited to POSIX ERE's.

-But this brings me to another great thing about Nano: its active development!
+It also brings me to another great thing about Nano: its active development!
 Nano gets a new release every few months tops, and each one has great new features to bring to the table.
-The developer is mostly one guy by the looks of things but he's very responsive; he's always responded to my patches within 48 hours.
+The developer is mostly one guy by the looks of things but he's very responsive; he's never been slower than 48 hours.
 I remember when I first became a hardcore fan of Nano it was version 2.9 and some of the features I mentioned up there didn't exist.
 So I expect the few inadequacies of Nano to be improved in the next year or so, and if I have time I intend to help make it happen.